 C.C.
 Ludwig Award & James F. Miller Leadership Award

-New!
-Awards will be presented—and cities will be celebrated—at an extended awards show and dinner on June 21 at the 2018 LMC Annual Conference in St. Cloud.
+The awards were presented during a special award show and dinner on June 21 at the League's 2018 Annual Conference in St. Cloud.

 About the awards

 These awards are the League’s highest individual honors and are presented annually to recognize outstanding service.

 The C.C.
 Ludwig Award is considered to be the League’s highest honor for elected city officials.
 Recipients are chosen for their vision, statesmanship, and unwavering commitment to the public good.
 The award was established in 1962 and is named for Clarence C. Ludwig, who served as the League’s executive director from 1935-1959.

 The James F. Miller Leadership Award is considered to be the League’s highest honor for appointed city officials, and is presented in recognition of outstanding leadership in public service and dedication to the community.
 Formerly known as the LMC Leadership Award, the name of the award was recently changed to honor former executive director James F. Miller, who retired in 2015 after 22 years of service to the League.

 These awards are intended to honor individuals for going the extra mile.
 Judges consider the following:

 - Service above and beyond what is required by the nominee’s position.